 As of right now, the only fitness tracker that has EKG capabilities is the smart watch Apple Watch Series 4.
 Though it has been found to be accurate in most cases, it’s limited in what it can tell you.
 Most EKGs have 12 separate leads that are placed in various strategic areas of the body.
 This will give you the most accurate read of your heart and can detect several conditions.

 The EKG that the Apple Watch has is only one lead, placed on your wrist, of course.
-This may not be able to detect a heart attack or various other heart related ailments, but it can detect Atrial Fibrillation, a condition that according to the CDC, an estimated 2.7 to 6.1 million people in the United States alone have.
+This may not be able to detect a heart attack or various other heart related ailments, but it can detect Atrial Fibrillation, a condition that according to the CDC, an estimated that 12.1 million people in the United States will have AFib in 2030.

 So is it a full on EKG?
 No. Is it important, and in some cases life saving?
 Absolutely.